pokt-network/docs/content/node/tutorials/zero-to-node/proxy-config.md

   - home/paths/node-runner/zero-to-node/proxy-config
   - node/tutorials/zero-to-node/proxy-config.md
   - home/node/tutorials/zero-to-node/proxy-config.md
 description: Configure the proxy for your node.
-Part 4 of 5 in the Zero to Node tutorial.
+Part 4 of 5 in the Zero To Node tutorial.
 ---